We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Ancient History Encyclopedia recommends The Food of Oman to anyone interested in Oman, food history, Islamic history, and Arab culture.

 Campbell, Felicia.
 "The Food of Oman: Recipes and Stories from the Gateway to Arabia."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 03 May 2016.
+World History Encyclopedia.
+World History Encyclopedia, 03 May 2016.
 Web.
-25 Jun 2019.
+03 Mar 2021.